 Briatore is also convinced that he has formed a pair of drivers of great ability, complementing each other.

 "Fernando is very good, determined, brave.
 Giancarlo has improved a lot, especially in racing.
-They can also help each other on the track, for themselves and for the team.
+They can also help each other on the track, for themselves and the team.
 They are stable and consistent, I like them".

 He does not compare, the good Flavio, his two jewels to Michael Schumacher and Rubens Barrichello.
 He prefers to refer to the McLaren drivers:

 "I wouldn't swap Alonso and Fisichella for Raikkonen and Montoya.
-Yes, it's a good pair, it depends for what....
+Yes, it's a good pair, it depends for what...
 I recently defended Kimi because he was criticised in the Finnish press for some intemperance at night.
 He made a mistake, but he is young and should not be crucified".

-In Briatore's crosshairs there is also always Ferrari, partly because he loves to shoot at big targets, and partly because for him Formula 1 is more a show and a business than a real sport, which is taken very seriously in Maranello.
-He doesn't accept the story of the tests he wanted to reduce by launching that famous document presented by nine teams last year in Brazil and which the Maranello team did not accept.
+In Briatore's crosshairs, there is also always Ferrari, partly because he loves to shoot at big targets, and partly because for him Formula 1 is more a show and a business than a real sport, which is taken very seriously in Maranello.
+He does not accept the story of the tests he wanted to reduce by launching that famous document presented by nine teams last year in Brazil which the Maranello team did not accept.
+And to those who point out to him that Ferrari is practically alone as a top team with Bridgestone tyres and therefore needs to test, he replies jokingly:

 "Ferrari likes custom-made shoes".